bennyrubanov/chessanalysis/README.md

 - the game with the most moves played

 Promotions
-- How often a piece is promoted to different pieces
+- how often a piece is promoted to different pieces (q, n, b, r)
 - how often each unambiguous pawn promotes

 Openings/Endings/Wins/Losses
 - how often do games end with 3 fold repetition?
 Stalemate?
 Ties in general?
 Insufficient material?
 Loss on time?
 Lack of pawn advancement?
+- top 5 most used/popular openings
+  - number of times various openings (e.g. bongcloud 😁) are played ♙
+- which side wins more often (white vs black)
   - percentage of games ending with white winning, black winning, and ties
-- number of times various openings (bongcloud 😁) are played ♙
-- which side wins more often (white vs black)
 - which side wins more often for each of the top 5 most used/popular openings

 Dataset facts
-- Number of games analyzed
+- number of games analyzed
-- Average rating of players
+- average rating of players
-- Quantity of games played by time control category (e.g. bullet/blitz/rapid/classical)
+- quantity of games played by time control category (e.g. bullet/blitz/rapid/classical)
-- Quantity of games played by time control quantity (e.g. 180+2, 1500+0, etc)
+- quantity of games played by time control quantity (e.g. 180+2, 1500+0, etc)
-- Quantity of games ended by termination type (e.g. "normal", "time forfeit", etc)
+- quantity of games ended by termination type (e.g. "normal", "time forfeit", etc)
 - player who played the most games in the dataset
 - average rating diff in games played
 - largest rating diff between players in games played